Sudan warring parties trade blame as fighting rages

 Almost 600,000 people have fled Sudan for neighbouring countries, the International Organization for Migration said on Tuesday.

-More than two million are displaced inside Sudan, according to the United Nations High Commissioner for Refugees.
+More than two million are displaced inside Sudan, according to the UN High Commissioner for Refugees.